Don (1978 film): Plot

-Don is a notorious crime boss in Mumbai who always eludes the authorities despite being wanted in eleven countries.
+Mark Donald "Don" is a notorious crime boss in Mumbai who always eludes the authorities despite being wanted in eleven countries.
 DSP D'Silva, Inspector Verma and Interpol officer R. K. Malik have spent the last few years in capturing Don, but to no avail.
 During a chase with the police, Don is severely wounded after an accident and dies in front of D'Silva, who holds a burial of Don without anyone's knowledge.
 D'Silva keeps Don's death as a secret even from his fellow officers, and tracks down a look-alike called Vijay, a street performer.
 D'Silva asks Vijay to infiltrate Don's gang by pretending to be Don.
 In return, D'Silva will make sure that the children Vijay adopted, Deepu and Munni, get a proper education.

 D'Silva trains Vijay and sends him back to Don's gang, disguised as an amnesiac Don, who had been hiding at an apartment complex due to his injuries.
 Slowly, Vijay starts to learn about Don's gang.
 Vijay provides a diary with the secret information of the crime network to D'Silva, but he is about to be killed by Roma because her brother Ramesh as well as his fiancée Kamini were killed by Don earlier.
 At this juncture, D'Silva arrives and tells her that he is Vijay and not Don.
-Later before a party, Don secretly provides information to D'Silva about a meeting of Don's network.
+Later before a party, Vijay secretly provides information to D'Silva about a meeting of Don's network.
 A shootout occurs at the party and D'Silva is killed in a crossfire.
 Vijay finds D'Silva dead and is taken into the custody of the police team, now headed by Malik.